vladimirbright/percentile/README.md

 user    0m0.002s
 sys     0m0.002s
 ```

-where log format something like this (e.g. space separated and response time column on 8 index):
+In parentheses index of percentile, a.k.a. number of requests under this percentile.
+Log format something like this (e.g. space separated and response time column on 8 index):

 ```
 vladimirbright@percentile2$ tail ../percentile/logs/access.log